wende/ab/README.md

 - Literals: Specific atom or integer values (e.g., `:ok`, `42`)
 - Generic: `any()`, `term()`
 - Complex: Nested structures, remote types

+**Validated against:** Successfully parses all typespecs from real-world libraries like Jason

 **Note:** Maps with optional fields and extra keys are properly handled - only required fields must be present.